jellyfith/pushup-counter/README.md

 # Pushup Counter

-A clean and motivational Flutter app for tracking your pushup workouts.
+A clean and motivational Flutter app for tracking your pushup workouts with a beautiful home screen widget.

 ## Features